 There are many clinics around the world that offer a progressive approach to treating cancer.
 Organisations such as Yes To Life are invaluable sources of information about these clinics for people whose lives have been affected by cancer, and especially at the time of diagnosis when the need for information is so crucial.

-We measure anti-inflammatory markers and certain cancer markers before and after treatment in order to monitor your progress.
-The treatment programme can be undertaken with conventional treatment if you are receiving this.
+We measure anti-inflammatory markers and certain cancer markers before and after the programme in order to monitor your progress.
+The programme can be undertaken with conventional treatment if you are receiving this.

 For further information about our Cancer Programme, please visit: https://quantumclinic.co.uk/cancer/